wstacyvereen/liveloveteach/wp-content/plugins/html-editor-syntax-highlighter/readme.txt

 Initial release.

 == Screenshots ==
 1. Syntax highlighting in the Post/Page HTML editor.
+2. Settings Panel.
-2. Syntax highlighting in the Post/Page HTML editor - full screen mode.
+3. Syntax highlighting in the Theme/Plugin editor.